ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-How to send a follow-up call to users in a Symfony app using Twilio - <a href="https://medium.com/@davidfagb/how-to-send-a-follow-up-call-to-users-in-a-symfony-app-using-twilio-212b1f00706f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Local Storage vs. Session Storage: Choosing the Right Token Storage for Your Web Application - <a href="https://medium.com/javascript-in-plain-english/local-storage-vs-session-storage-choosing-the-right-token-storage-for-your-web-application-f091d3f57cc2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `David Fagbuyiro`**
+✍️ **posted by `Hima Chitalia`**

-<blockquote>When you observe that a user visits your website but does not return after registration, you can reach out to them through various…</blockquote>
+<blockquote>In web development, handling user authentication securely is crucial.
+When you’re building a front-end application, you might rely on…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>